Positivity of Peterson Schubert Calculus: Intersection multiplicities

 Here $\mathcal R(v_I)$ is the set of reduced expressions for $v_I$, $W_I$ is the Weyl group of $I$, $C_I$ is the Cartan matrix of the Dynkin diagram $I$, and the integers $a_\alpha$ are the coefficients of the highest root $\theta_I=\sum_{\alpha\in I} a_\alpha \alpha$ of $I$.
 The second equality follows from \cite[p.~297]{bourbaki:Lie46}.
-For the Coxeter elements in \cref{ClassicalFormulae}, we have verified this formula with a type-by-type calculation. \end{rem}
+For the Coxeter elements in \cref{ClassicalFormulae}, we have verified this formula with type-by-type calculations.
+For a type-independent proof, see \cite{goldin.singh}. \end{rem}

 \begin{rem} The formula $m(v_I)=1$ for $I=A_n$ was first obtained by Insko in \cite{insko:schubert}, who proved that the scheme-theoretic intersection $X^{v_I}\cap\Pet_I$ is reduced. \end{rem}

 \begin{cor} Suppose $I$ is contained in some sub-diagram $J$ of type A, and let $v$ be the Coxeter element of $I$ obtained by multiplying the simple reflections in increasing order (for the standard type A labelling of nodes in $J$).
 Then $m(v)=1$. \end{cor} \begin{proof} Observe that each connected component $I_j\subset I$ is of type A. Let $v_j$ be the Coxeter element of $I_j$ obtained by multiplying the simple reflections in increasing order (for the standard type A labelling of nodes in $I_j$), so that $v=\prod v_j$.
 Following \cref{ClassicalFormulae}, we have $m(v_j)=1$, and $m(v)=\prod m(v_j)=1$. \end{proof}